mac01021/json-sieve/README.md

 - `(and {test1} {test2} ...)`
 - `(not {test})`

-Field checks only work if the log event comes as a json object, and can be dotted out to arbitray depths.
+Field checks only work if the `struct` field of the event is present.
+They are applied to the `struct` form, and can be dotted out to arbitray depths.

 A filter string consistes of a list of tests, which are wrapped in an implicit `and` for evaluation.
 Whitespace matters not.
 Here's a contrived example of a filter.